-GENERAL DEFINITIONS 1.1
+1.1 GENERAL DEFINITIONS

-NATIONAL AIRSPORT CONTROL (NAC)

-1.1.1 The organization having administrative responsibility for a nation's sport aviation activities.
-The duties of a NAC with respect to gliding are defined in 4.1.

-OFFICIAL OBSERVER

-The person authorized by a NAC to control flights undertaken for an FAI badge or record 1.1.2 attempt and to control the data gathered to prove the SOARING PERFORMANCE.
+- NATIONAL AIRSPORT 1.1.1 The organization having administrative responsibility for a nation's sport aviation activities.
+The duties of a NAC with respect to gliding are defined in 4.1. - OFFICIAL OBSERVER 1.1.2 An Official Observer (OO) is the person authorized by a NAC to control flights undertaken for an FAI badge or record attempt and to control the data gathered to prove the SOARING PERFORMANCE. - GLIDER ID 1.1.3 The state-assigned glider registration or NAC-assigned contest ID that uniquely identifies a glider in a badge or record claim. - DECLARATION 1.1.4 The pre-flight recording of pilot name(s), GLIDER ID, and any WAY POINT coordinates required by a given SOARING PERFORMANCE. - GNSS / GPS 1.1.5 A Global Navigation Satellite System such as the Global Positioning System (GPS) using multiple satellites operating with receivers to record position and time data.

-DECLARATION

-1.1.3 The pre-flight recording of pilot name(s), glider type and its unique identification, and any WAY POINT coordinates required by a given SOARING PERFORMANCE.

-GNSS / GPS

-1.1.4 A Global Navigation Satellite System such as the Global Positioning System (GPS) using multiple satellites operating with receivers to record position and time data.

-FLIGHT RECORDER

-1.1.5 An IGC-approved device to record pressure altitude and GPS position and altitude.
-A given FLIGHT RECORDER may be approved for all flights, all badges, or Silver through Diamond badge claims only.

-POSITION RECORDER 1.1.6 A NAC-approved device to record GPS data for Silver or Gold badge claims only.

-(MoP) RECORDER

-MEANS of PROPULSION 1.1.7 A device that records noise level or other sensor data to indicate MoP use.

-1.2 DEFINITION of FLIGHT TERMS